Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 ## Overview

 This sample demonstrates a React & Redux single-page application which lets a user authenticate and then obtain an access token to call an ASP.NET Core web API, protected by [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/).
-The web API then calls the [MS Graph API](https://developer.microsoft.com/graph) on the signed-in user's behalf using the [on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).

-The web API's call to the Microsoft Graph API is made using the [MS Graph SDK](https://docs.microsoft.com/graph/sdks/sdks-overview).
+The web API then calls the [Microsoft Graph API](https://developer.microsoft.com/graph) on the signed-in user's behalf using the [OAuth 2.0 on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
+The web API's call to Microsoft Graph is made using the [MS Graph SDK](https://docs.microsoft.com/graph/sdks/sdks-overview).

 > :information_source: This sample is configured to allow sign-ins with *personal Microsoft accounts* **ONLY** using the `/consumers` endpoint.
 If you would like to allow sign-ins with work and school accounts in your tenant, see [this note](./ReadmeFiles/howto-common.md).
 Learn more about [supported account](https://docs.microsoft.com/azure/active-directory/develop/v2-supported-account-types) types and [validation differences between them](https://docs.microsoft.com/azure/active-directory/develop/supported-accounts-validation).